How is Interest Calculated on Student Loans?

 Interest on a loan of any kind – college, car, mortgage, etc. – is, essentially, what it costs to borrow money.
 It is calculated as a percentage of the principal (the amount you borrow), and this percentage is what’s known as your interest rate.

 Student loan interest rates can be fixed (unchanging for the life of the loan) or variable (fluctuating throughout the life of the loan).
 In both cases, the lower the interest rate, the less you’ll owe on top of the principal, which can make a big difference in the total amount you’ll owe on your loan over time.
+Federal loan interest rates remain fixed for the life of the loan.
+Private student loans vary by lender, but most lenders offer both variable and fixed interest rates.

 Terms in a credit agreement include: